Daily Jobs › Fun 😂

 average working hours worldwide 2021 with everhour

-By the way, the federal minimum wage for teenagers is $7.25 per hour (minimum wage by states may be different).
+Federal minimum wage is $7.25/hour (minimum wage by states may vary)

 Asia

-• South Korea – restricted working hours and types of work
+• South Korea: restricted hours and job types

 How many hours can a 16-year-old work in North America, Europe, and Asia?

-Like their 17-year-old peers, in the USA 16-year-olds can work an unlimited number of hours in non-hazardous conditions.
+USA Like 17-year-olds, 16-year-olds can work an unlimited number of hours in non-hazardous conditions under federal law.

 Asia

-• South Korea – restricted working hours and types of work
+• South Korea: limited hours and job types

 How many hours can a 15-year-old work in North America, Europe, and Asia?